iarebwan/TaskScheduler/README.md

 ## Project Description
  > * This project is important to us because we believe it would be fun and useful to create a program that will benefit people in their everyday lives.
 It also has the potential to be used by a large population of people who would like to create a schedule to keep themselves more organized.
 Before someone makes the mistake of double booking themselves and failing to properly manage their time, they will now have the chance to prevent that.
 Not only will it help us as people to become more organized, but we will also utilize new strategies and skills learned from this CS100 course.
  > * Languages/Tools/Technologies:
- >   * [C++](https://www.cplusplus.com/) - In this middle level language, we will create a console interface in which the client has the ability to input commands from the keyboard to utilize the system while also displaying the inputs on screen.
+ >   * [C++](https://www.cplusplus.com/) - Using this middle level language, we will create a console interface in which the client has the ability to input commands from the keyboard to utilize the system while also displaying the inputs on screen.
  >   * [CMake](https://cmake.org/) - We will use CMake for build automation and compiling our program.
  >   * [Git](https://git-scm.com/) - We will use Git as the version control tool to coordinate work, keep track of changes in our code, and keep our project up to date.
  >   * [Valgrind](https://valgrind.org/) - We will use the Valgrind framework to construct dyanmic analysis tools to help us with memory debugging and detecting memory leaks.